mgualdron/tbx/README.md

 ./configure CPPFLAGS="-I$HOME/include" LDFLAGS="-L$HOME/lib" --prefix=$HOME
 ```

-If you're building from a copy of the git repository, you'll need to have
+If you're building from a copy of this git repository, you'll need to have
 `autoconf` and `automake` installed on your system, and run the following
 command to generate a `configure` script: